jdomingu19/hello-typescript/README.md

 ## Repository Goals

 - Strengthen the foundation by practicing TypeScript syntax, typing rules, and core concepts through structured examples, challenges, and course exercises.

-- Maintain a reproducible workflow with clear documentation, disciplined commits, and accessible code samples that reflect best practices.

 - Use this repository as a stepping stone to transition from `JavaScript` into `TypeScript`, preparing for deeper work with `Node.js`, `React`, `React Native`, and `Expo`, aiming to create apps for `iOS`, `Android` and `Web`.